yalmip/yalmip.github.io/_posts/2017-09-01-The cutsdp solver.md

 In a very few steps, the semidefinite constraint is sufficiently well approximated around the true optimal solution, and the problem is solved.
 Of course, this particular problem is trivial, and for real problems the number of cutting planes can grow very large while still having large infeasibility (negative eigenvalues in the semidefinite constraints).

-The [cutsdp](/solver/cutsdp) implements precisely this strategy, generalized to multiple constraints, and second-order cone constraints.
+The [cutsdp](/solver/cutsdp) solver implements precisely this strategy, generalized to multiple constraints, and second-order cone constraints.

 ## Adding integrality constraints